Back to Reference

 If your tone falls flat, own up to it.
 Apologize sincerely, clarify your message, and make sure the customer feels heard.
 A little humility goes a long way in repairing trust.

-Evolution of customer expectations
+Evolution of customer expectations and emerging channels

 Key takeaways 🔑🥡🍕

-What is customer voice service?
+What is a good tone of voice for customer service?

 What is the best tone of voice for customer service?